percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

      packets protected by the same EKTKey and SRTP master key.
 This value MAY be cached by an SRTP sender to minimize computational effort.

-The computed value of the FullEKTField is written into the SRTP packet.
+The computed value of the FullEKTField is appended to the end of the SRTP packet, after the encrypted payload.

 When a packet is sent with the ShortEKTField, the ShortEKFField is simply appended to the packet.